projectacrn/acrn-hypervisor/misc/packaging/README.rst

    4.python3 compile_iasl.py
    =========================
-   this scriptrs is help compile iasl and cp to /usr/sbin
+   this script helps compile iasl and cp to /usr/sbin